Andrei Svechnikov helps Carolina Hurricanes rally past Chicago Blackhawks - TSN.ca

 UP NEXT

-The teams take a day off before closing their three-game set Thursday in the Hurricanes' final home game of the regular-season schedule.
+The teams take a day off before closing their three-game set Thursday in the Hurricanes' final home game.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports